 - Award: The scholarship covers the tuition fees (partly funded by KMUTNB) and includes a monthly rate of 398 Euros towards your costs of living.

 - Nationality: South-East Asian countries (not including Thailand)

-- Scholarship can be taken in Thailand; the second year of the program is to be spent as a research stay at RWTH Aachen University.
+- The award can be taken in Thailand; the second year of the program is to be spent as a research stay at RWTH Aachen University.

 Eligible Countries: Students from South-East Asian countries (not including Thailand) are eligible to apply:

 Indonesia, Vietnam, Singapore, Malaysia, Philippines, Cambodia, Myanmar, Laos, Brunei and Timor-Leste.